TerrorBite/textgame/docs/Tables.md

 ### Columns

 - `id`: The database ID of the object.
 This is a unique, non-null unsigned integer.
+In sqlite, this is an alias to the built-in rowid.
 - `name`: A name for this object (String).
     - Names do not need to be unique, with one exception: no object may be given the same name as an existing Player object, to prevent impersonation.
 - `type`: A type value (Player, Room, Action, Item, Script).
 This is set at creation and cannot be modified.